DIY Self Care Jar (with 75 self-care ideas)

 Play a game

-Declutter - wardrobe, makeup bag, bookshelf, unsubscribe from unwanted newsletters, delete unused/unhelpful apps.
+Declutter: wardrobe, makeup bag, bookshelf, unsubscribe from unwanted newsletters, and delete unused/unhelpful apps.

-There's no way I have thought of everything and so I shall continue to update this list over time.
+There's no way I have thought of everything!
+So, I shall continue to update this list over time.